University of Washington: Research

-UW's research budget consistently ranks among the top 5 in both public and private universities in the United States.
-It surpassed the $1.0 billion research budget milestone in 2012, and university endowments reached almost $5.0 billion by 2021.
-UW is the largest recipient of federal research funding among public universities, and currently ranks top 2nd among all public and private universities in the nation.
+UW's research budget surpassed the $1.0 billion research budget milestone in 2012, and university endowments reached almost $5.0 billion by 2021.

 In 2014, the University of Washington School of Oceanography and the UW Applied Physics Laboratory completed the construction of the first high-power underwater cabled observatory in the United States.
 Gabrielle Rocap, one of the researchers who discovered arsenic-breathing microbes in the Pacific, is part of the department's faculty.

 To promote equal academic opportunity, especially for people of low income, UW launched Husky Promise in 2006.
 Families of income up to 65 percent of state median income or 235 percent of the federal poverty level are eligible.
 With this, up to 30 percent of undergraduate students may be eligible.
 The cut-off income level that UW set is the highest in the nation, making top-quality education available to more people.
-Then UW President, Mark Emmert, simply said that being "elitist is not in our DNA".
-"Last year, the University of Washington moved to a more comprehensive approach [to admissions], in which the admissions staff reads the entire application and looks at grades within the context of the individual high school, rather than relying on computerized cutoffs."
+UW President Mark Emmert said that being "elitist is not in our DNA".

 UW was the host university of ResearchChannel program (now defunct), the only TV channel in the United States dedicated solely for the dissemination of research from academic institutions and research organizations.
 Participation of ResearchChannel included 36 universities, 15 research organizations, two corporate research centers and many other affiliates.

 Alan Michelson, now Head of the Built Environments Library at UW Seattle, manages the Pacific Coast Architecture Database (PCAD), which Michelson started in 2002 while he worked as Architecture and Design Librarian at the University of California, Los Angeles (UCLA).
 The PCAD serves as a searchable public database detailing significant but importantly, also lesser-known and -lauded designers, buildings and structures, and partnerships, with links including to bibliographic literature.

 In 2019, iDefense reported that Chinese hackers had launched cyberattacks on dozens of academic institutions in an attempt to gain information on technology being developed for the United States Navy.
 Some of the targets included the University of Washington.
 The attacks have been underway since at least April 2017.

 Student life

-University of Washington had 47,571 total enrollments as of Autumn 2019, making it the largest university on the West Coast by student population in spite of its selective admissions process.
+The University of Washington had 50,097 total enrollments as of fall 2023, making it the largest university on the West Coast by student population in spite of its selective admissions process.
 It also boasts one of the most diverse student bodies within the US, with more than 50% of its undergraduate students self-identifying with minority groups.